+The GAMC program is funded solely by state dollars.
 There is no federal funding for GAMC.
-From its inception in 1976 through 1990, the state paid 90 percent of the costs of GAMC benefits, and counties paid the remaining 10 percent of costs.
 Beginning January 1, 1991, the state assumed responsibility for the historic county share of 10 percent of GAMC costs.

-During state fiscal year 2003, the state spent \$241,196,921 in payments to health care providers for GAMC services.
+During state fiscal year 2008, the state spent \$262,835,029 in payments to health care providers for GAMC services.